Tomasz-Niewiadomski/SciCompProject/README.md

 ### What we are doing atm:
 #### Paolo
-Starting to implement a naive Regex search with dynamic progrmming as in https://www.youtube.com/watch?v=HAA8mgxlov8
+Starting to implement a naive Regex search with dynamic programming as in https://www.youtube.com/watch?v=HAA8mgxlov8